Indulging in Santa Monica: Is it Worth The Splurge?

 Catch, located inside the Hotel Casa Del Mar, has a lovely ambiance, upscale wine menu, and a gorgeous chilled shellfish platter.
 I had a rhubarb meringue dessert here that would make your toes curl!
 We also bumped into Robin Williams there on our visit.

-Another restaurant, that I must mention, is Rustic Canyon Winebar and Seasonal Kitchen that has a regularly changing menu based on seasonal selections of local farmers, fishermen, and ranchers who practice sustainable agriculture.
-The food at Rustic Canyon is meant to be shared, so when we were invited there with our friends Cindy and Chris, they took the liberty of ordering for us.
-We started with cocktails and appetizers of pork shanks, marcona almonds, and focaccia.
-Next up, we ordered wine, a cheese platter, and homemade charcuterie.
-Finishing up dinner, we tried both a special chicken and beef option, some lip-smacking side dishes, and moscow mules.
+Another restaurant is Rustic Canyon Winebar and Seasonal Kitchen.
+Rustic Canyon has a regularly changing seasonal menu based on sustainable agriculture.
+The food at Rustic Canyon is meant to be shared, so when we were invited there with our friends (Cindy and Chris), who took the liberty of ordering for us.
+We started with vibrant cocktails and appetizers of pork shanks, Marcona almonds, and focaccia.
+Next up, wine, a stellar cheese platter, and homemade charcuterie.
+For dinner, we tried the special chicken and beef options, some lip-smacking side dishes, and Moscow Mules.
 We even shared creme brûlée.
-Though I am a foodie, the style of this restaurant made me feel a bit out of my comfort zone, but once I saw how it was done, it was fabulous!
-A really great experience and I highly encourage you to come with a group and enjoy.
+Though I am a foodie, this restaurant made me feel a bit out of my comfort zone.
+Once I saw how it was done, I was fine and thoroughly enjoyed it.
+The food was amazing!